Sulaxan/gnome-clicker/README.md

 npm run build
 ```

-You can preview the production build with `npm run preview`.
+You can preview the production build with `npm run preview` (only to view the UI).